LuciaHrovatin/CENSUS_webapp/README.md

 ```

 The pipeline will start following some steps:
--	**ingestion phase**: the [requests](https://pypi.org/project/requests/) library data is downloaded from the Banca d’Italia and the Sole24ore websites
+-	**ingestion phase**: the [requests](https://pypi.org/project/requests/) Python library downloads the data from the Banca d’Italia and Sole24ore websites
--	**ETL phase**: a DAG in Airflow extracts relevant data, transforms it employing [pandas]( https://pandas.pydata.org/) Python library, and loads it to MySQL database `project_bdt`
+-	**ETL phase**: a DAG in Airflow extracts relevant data, transforms it employing [pandas]( https://pandas.pydata.org/) Python library, and loads it to the MySQL database `project_bdt`
 -	**storage phase**: data is stored in a MySQL server running in another container
 -	**machine learning**: data is processed using Redis ML module implementing a [Random Forest model](https://redislabs.com/blog/introduction-redis-ml-part-five/)
--	**web application**: the web application is launched and can be visited by clicking or copy-pasting the link in the terminal
+-	**web application**: the C.E.N.S.U.S. web application is launched and can be visited by clicking or copy-pasting the link in the terminal

+### Access to web servers
+Accessing each service web server is the recommended approach to monitor the pipeline development.
+The web servers can be accessed in the browser by navigating to:

+-	**Airflow** [http://localhost:8080](http://localhost:8080/) a first log-in may be necessary with the chosen credentials (the default credentials are `username: airflow` and `password: airflow`).

+-	**Flower** [http://localhost:5555](http://localhost:5555/) for monitoring the tasks assigned to the Celery worker.

+-	**phpMyAdmit** [http://localhost:8082](http://localhost:8082/), which handles the administration of MySQL.
+Also in this case, a log-in is required reporting the credentials chosen in the `docker-compose.yml`file (the default credentials are `server: mysql`, `user: root`, and `password: password`).

+### Access to C.E.N.S.U.S. web application